 Pres.
 John F. Kennedy

-will someday end... where every man has the same right to attend or not
+intolerance will someday end... where every man has the same right to attend

-absolute - where no Catholic prelate would tell the president
+and state is absolute - where no Catholic prelate would tell the president

 (should he be Catholic) how to act, and no Protestant minister would tell

 his parishoners for whom to vote--where no church or church school is granted

 any public funds or political preference--and where no man is denied public

-office merely because his religion differs from the president who might appoint
+office merely because his religion differs from the president who might

-I am committed as a matter of deep personal conviction to separation.
+it clear that I am committed as a matter of deep personal conviction to

 Jomo Kenyatta ~ First President